BOOK NOW

 (Rest Day: 4.5 miles | 7.2 kilometers | 10,500 steps)

-Today, you will take a break to rest your bodies and shake off any fatigue.
-After Mass, there will be time to reflect on the journey thus far and to spend at your own leisure.
+Today, you will take a break to rest your bodies and recover from any fatigue.
+After Mass, there will be time to reflect on the journey thus far and to spend at your leisure.
 Dinner and overnight will be provided in Arzua.

 Day 17: Arzua - Arca de O Pino